-Although the above measures are intended to focus our available resources on the areas of greatest risk, using available intelligence, the Service will not be able to fulfil a feed inspection programme in accordance with the requirements of the Feed Law Code of Practice (England) and this discrepancy is covered in greater detail under section 4: Resources.
+The above measures are intended to focus our available resources on the areas of greatest risk, using available intelligence, and as such the Service will not be able to fulfil a feed inspection programme in accordance with the requirements of the Feed Law Code of Practice (England).
+This discrepancy is covered in greater detail under section 4: Resources.